Green Tea Benefits

 Lowers cholesterol levels

-Studies have shown that people who drink green tea have lower cholesterol levels than those who do not drink any green tea.
-Researchers suspect this may be because green tea helps prevent lipid absorption in the digestive tract and encourages their excretion by the body.
+Studies have proven that people who drink green tea have lower cholesterol levels than those who do not drink any green tea.
+Researchers suspect this may be because green tea helps prevent lipid absorption in the digestive tract and encourages their excretion from the body.

 Liver protection